 Spiral Body Techniques®

 Founder of Spiral Body Techniques® | Artistic Director of Molly Shanahan/Mad Shak

 Molly Shanahan, PhD, is a choreographer, performer, educator, and somatic researcher whose work delves into and sometimes transcends movement to explore how bodies express, perceive, and are perceived.
-A luminary in Chicago’s independent dance scene since 1994, Shanahan has built a decades-spanning career at the intersection of improvisation, choreography, and embodied inquiry, challenging limiting assumptions around aesthetics, technique, and value in dance.
+A luminary in Chicago’s independent dance scene since 1994, Shanahan has built a decades-spanning career at the intersection of improvisation, choreography, and embodied inquiry, challenging limiting assumptions around body aesthetics, technique, and value in dance; and now expanding to include advocacy work to ban the misuse of silencing agreements in U.S. higher education.

-Shanahan developed Spiral Body Techniques® (SBT®) through nearly four decades of rigorous dancemaking, advanced study of the Feldenkrais Method and Continuum, and the teaching of several hundred students across professional and university settings, from tiny classes to studios of 40 and 50 dancers, from R1 institutions to small liberal arts environments.
-Formalized in 2023, SBT is both a pedagogical method and a movement philosophy that cultivates specificity without rigidity, integrating spirals, fluidity, and the release of habitual muscular holding and gripping, especially in the abdominals and trunk.
+Shanahan developed Spiral Body Techniques® (SBT®) through nearly four decades of rigorous dancemaking, advanced study of the Feldenkrais Method and Continuum, and teaching of several hundred students across professional settings, ranging from tiny self-produced classes to studios of 40 and 50 dancers; and in university settings ranging from R1 institutions to small liberal arts environments.
+Formalized as a named framework in 2023, SBT is both a pedagogical method and a movement philosophy that cultivates specificity without rigidity, integrating spirals, fluidity, and the release of habitual muscular holding and gripping, especially in the abdominals and trunk.
 Through SBT, dancers and movers access layered, adaptive, imagistic strategies for navigating space, time, and creative impulse.

 At its core, SBT reflects Shanahan’s recognition that vigorous, detailed, and spacious dancing need not come at the expense of a long-term relationship with one’s body, dancing, and performance.
-Her approach gently and tenaciously challenges cultural patterns of control, including fat phobia, ageism, the fetishization of form, and the overvaluation of a controlling and surveilling center or “core.”
-It invites participants into a broader, more humane framework for movement, beauty, and virtuosity; one that embraces differentiated effort, non-linear expressivity, and trust in both gravity and the material body.
+Her approach gently and tenaciously challenges cultural patterns of mistaking brutal control for artistry, fat phobia, ageism, the fetishization of form and youthfulness, and the overvaluation of an internalized surveilling center that functions as body’s “core.”
+SBT invites participants into a broader, more humane framework for movement, and spacious inquiries into beauty and virtuosity; one that embraces differentiated effort, non-linear expressivity, and trust in both gravity and the material body.

-Shanahan’s own journey, including recovery from an eating disorder, living and moving as a survivor of sexual trauma, and navigating the late diagnosis of lipedema, a common but underdiagnosed connective tissue disorder that affects women almost exclusively, has deeply informed her approach.
-Her work recognizes the role of movement and the lymphatic system in managing pain, and draws on embodied research into somatics, trauma, and nonlinear systems of knowledge.
-Through both her choreography and the development of Spiral Body Techniques®, Shanahan integrates philosophical inquiry, including her engagement with rhizome theory stemming from a creative reading of Deleuze and Guattari, to support frameworks for dancing, learning, and expression that already live in the body and its profound wisdom.
+Shanahan’s own journey—including recovery from an eating disorder, living with post-traumatic stress response as a survivor of sexual trauma, and navigating mid-life diagnosis of fibromyalgia and lipedema, the latter a common but under-diagnosed connective tissue disorder that affects women almost exclusively—has naturally and profoundly informed her approach to movement, bodies, and the dance field.
+Her work recognizes the role of agentic movement and the lymphatic system in managing pain, and draws on embodied research into somatics, trauma, and nonlinear systems of knowledge.
+Shanahan integrates philosophical inquiry, including her engagement with rhizome theory stemming from creative readings of Deleuze and Guattari, to support frameworks for dancing, learning, and expression that already live in body and its profound wisdom.
 These are proliferative, expansive, non-hierarchical ways of knowing that dancers and all humans practice daily, even when unnamed or undervalued.

 As founder and artistic director of Molly Shanahan/Mad Shak (MS/MS), Shanahan has created groundbreaking evening-length works that blur the lines between dance, ritual-for-observation, performance art, and contemplative experience.
-Her choreography, spiralic, delicately continuous, and driven by a pursuit of “virtuosity of compassion,” has left an indelible mark on Chicago’s cultural landscape and beyond.
+Her choreography—spiralic, delicately continuous, and driven by a pursuit of “virtuosity of compassion”—continues to make an indelible mark on Chicago’s cultural landscape and beyond.

-Whether in the studio, on stage, or in collaboration with ensemble dancers and students, Shanahan’s legacy is one of innovation, quiet courage, and an unwavering belief in the body’s capacity to know, to heal, and to speak.
+Whether in the studio, on stage, or in collaboration with ensemble dancers and students, Shanahan’s legacy is one of innovation, quiet courage, and an unwavering belief in the body’s capacity to know, heal, and speak an ever-evolving yet truthful language.

+Spiral Body Techniques®